How to Decorate with Pillows: 11 Expert Tips for Every Room

 Here’s a reel from NFM’s Instagram about ways to use pillows.

-Don’t forget that to get exactly the color, pattern, shape, and texture you need and want, you can make your own pillows or selwct your fabric and have them custom-made.
+Don’t forget that to get exactly the color, pattern, shape, and texture you need and want, you can make your own pillows or select your fabric and have them custom-made.

-If you want to learn tips for how to decorate your home with pillows, then PIN this post to keep these pillow tips handy.
+If you want to keep these tips for how to decorate your home with pillows, then PIN this post to keep these pillow tips handy.
+This Pinterest Board, Pillow Decorating and Accessories for the Home, may be helpful.

 I like to buy pillows without the insert as it just makes storing them so much easier.
 I love pillows and have quite a few as I like to change them with the seasons.
 To me, pillows just make a room look so cozy.
 Whenever my dear hubby sees another pillow arrive he will ask: “Don’t you think you have enough?!”.
 I guess when we like pillows and find one or two we just can’t live without, we just have to add them to our collection!